Public Health Protocols

 Additional signage will be available throughout the Gallery indicating directional routes, capacity limits and information on hand-washing and other sanitation standards.

 The MacLaren is dedicated to providing a safe, inclusive and welcoming visitor experience for everyone.
-We ask all visitors to respect physical distancing measures and to work together to create a safe environment for all visitors, volunteers and staff.
+We ask all visitors to respect all policies outlined in this document and to work together to create a safe environment for all visitors, volunteers and staff.